locustio/locust/docs/quickstart.rst

 ==============================

-Once you've started Locust using one of the above command lines, you should open up a browser and point it to http://127.0.0.1:8089 (if your're running Locust locally).
+Once you've started Locust using one of the above command lines, you should open up a browser and point it to http://127.0.0.1:8089 (if you are running Locust locally).
 Then you should be greeted with something like this:

 .. image:: images/webui-splash-screenshot.png